vtex/shoreline/packages/admin-ui-docs/docs/components/pagination.md

 ## State objects

 The pagination state object is composed of the `currentPage` prop and the `range` prop.
-The `currentPage` is a number and its value is the current page, and `range` is an array that contains two numbers with the beginning and the end item index of the current page.
+The `currentPage` is a number and its value is the current page. `range` is an array that contains two numbers with the beginning and the end item index of the current page.

 ### usePaginationState